Medically reviewed by Drugs.com. Last updated on Dec 15, 2022.

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting this medicine.
 Women should use an effective form of birth control to avoid pregnancy during treatment and for at least 3 months after the last dose.
 Men should use an effective form of birth control to avoid pregnancy in sexual partners during treatment and for at least 5 months after the last dose.
 If you think a pregnancy has occurred with the medicine, tell your doctor right away.

 Talk with your doctor if you plan to have children after receiving this medicine.
 Some men may become infertile (unable to have children).

 Check with your doctor right away if you have burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet, unsteadiness or awkwardness, or weakness in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

 This medicine may cause an infusion reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a fever, chills, trouble breathing, lightheadedness, fainting, or chest pain within a few hours after you receive it.

 This medicine can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.
 These could be symptoms of an infection.